 Coat of arms

 Quarterly: 1st and 4th, barry of ten argent and azure, six escutcheons three two and one sable each charged with a lion rampant argent, a mullet for difference (for Cecil); 2nd and 3rd, gules three tilting spears two and one or headed argent (for Amherst).

-This account was first published 11 May 2014, and was revised 6 April 2015, 11 August and 30 December 2017, and 17 June 2018.
-I am most grateful to Alan Merryweather for additional information and to Jennifer Lee for a correction, and to Gordon Balderston for drawing my attention to the pedigree of the Tyssen family in Robinson's history of Hackney.
+This account was first published 11 May 2014, and was revised 6 April 2015, 11 August and 30 December 2017, 17 June and 8 July 2018.
+I am most grateful to Alan Merryweather for additional information and to Jennifer Lee for a correction, and to Gordon Balderston for drawing my attention additional sources.